 In Gmail (mail.reed.edu), view the offending message.
-In the top right corner of the message screen, you'll find an arrow (the "Reply" button) and to the right of that, a drop down arrow.
-Click the drop down arrow to access an options menu, which includes both "Report Spam" and "Report Phishing".
+In the top right corner of the message screen, you'll find an arrow (the "Reply" button) and to the right of that, a set of three dots.
+Click the three dots to access an options menu, which includes both "Report spam" and "Report phishing".
 Click the respective option depending on whether you believe it's spam or a phish request.

 Mistaken for Spam/Phish?

 If a message you receive is legitimate but is marked as spam or a phish incorrectly, follow these instructions from Google's support page.
 We find the best way to deal with "ham" is to add the sender to your address book.